How to Live Safely in a Science Fictional Universe

-How to Live Safely in a Science Fictional Universe is a 2010 novel by American writer Charles Yu.
+How to Live Safely in a Science Fictional Universe is a 2010 novel by Taiwanese-American writer Charles Yu.
 The novel revolves around a search for a father and the father-son relationship.
 It also includes themes about life and how we live especially with respect to time, memories, and creation of the self.

 It was runner-up for the John W. Campbell Memorial Award for Best Science Fiction Novel at the University of Kansas.

 Plot

 The novel centers on Charles Yu, a time machine mechanic.
 He lives in his TM-31 time machine with his non-existent dog, Ed, and the time machine's depressed computer, TAMMY.
 Yu travels through Minor Universe 31 fixing time machines of people who try to fix the past.
 He visits Linus Skywalker who tried to kill his father, Luke Skywalker because his father's fame overshadowed Linus's life.
 Yu also visits a girl who traveled to be with her grandmother as she died.
 Yu explains to her that because she wasn't present when it happened, she cannot stay.

 Yu is called in by his boss, Phil, to have his time machine serviced.
 He walks around in the city while his TM-31 is being repaired and visits his mother who is in a time loop in which she continually replays an hour of her life.
 He watches a holographic version of himself and his mother interact as she serves dinner.

 The next day Yu rushes back to his time machine, sees his future self exit his machine, and shoots his future self.
 As his future self is dying, the future self gives Yu a book and says that the book is the key.
 By shooting himself, Yu has entered a loop in which he must eventually travel back in time, hand his past self the book, and get shot.

 Yu quickly takes off in his time machine and begins to rewrite the book by reading from the book he was handed.
 He eventually asks himself what would happen if he skipped forward, and so he jumps to the end of the book.